Guidelines for Guest Bloggers

-We welcome submissions from researchers who have found something in our collections which you think our blog readers should know about.
-This document shares some suggestions as to how to write a compelling blog post.
+We welcome submissions from researchers who have found something in our collections that they wish to share with a wider audience.
+This page gives advice about writing a compelling blog post.

 Length

 Keep it fairly short, please!
-Ideally, no more than 500 words.
-Better not to have to scroll down endless pages on one’s phone, if possible.
-Keep your paragraphs short (no more than 3 sentences) so that your article is easy to follow.
+Ideally, a blog post should be no more than 500 words.
+Keep your paragraphs short (no more than three sentences) so that your article is easy to follow.
+Bear in mind that some readers will be accessing the blog on their phone, rather than a desktop.

 Style

 While most of our blog readers have an interest in history, they will probably not be familiar with your topic.
 When writing about your research, please do so in a clear, succinct, accessible style.
-Avoid using jargon by explaining any concepts that you feel readers would need to understand to grasp your research.
+Avoid using jargon, and explain any concepts that you feel readers would need to understand to grasp your research.

 Title

 Please keep your title short, snappy, and relevant.
-The best titles are eye-catching or witty, enticing readers to want to read more.
-Make sure your first sentence uses some of the keywords relevant to your research so that it shows higher in search results.
+The best titles are eye-catching or witty, enticing readers, making them want to know more.
+Make sure your first sentence uses some keywords that are relevant to your research, so that it shows higher in search results.

 Images